kchristensen/slappd/README.md

 ### Installation & Configuration

+If this is your first time, create the default config file with `make config` and then edit it (`~/.config/slappd/slappd.cfg`) to reflect your API information and friends list.

+#### Docker

+* Run `make docker-run` to build and run Slappd. **Note:** This mounts the config you created earlier into the container to keep track of which check-ins it has seen.

+#### Virtualenv

 * Install Slappd to a virtualenv via `make install`.
-* If this is your first time, create the default config file with `make config` and then edit it `(~/.config/slappd/slappd.cfg)` to reflect your API information.
 * Run it from crontab: `*/5 * * * ~/.virtualenv/slappd/bin/slappd > /dev/null 2>&1`